deciduously/hunt-the-wumpus/post.md

 // ..
   .container-messages {
     flex: 0 0 192px;
     ul {
       list-style-type: none;
     }
   }
 }
 ```

+To pull in the changes, run `yarn build:style`.

 Now let's add some messages!
 We can welcome the player to their likely doom when the game initiates in `lib.rs`: